examsnet/Examsnet-Request/README.md

 Dear Students,

-Thank you for downloading our app
+Thank you for downloading our App

-Kindly share about this app on your social media, such insta reels, youtube shorts, facebook, whatsapp, share chat etc.
+Kindly share about this App on your social media, instagram, youtube, facebook, whatsapp, share chat etc.

 It will be very helpful for someone who is really searching for a similar app.